How to Become a Certified Medical Assistant

 What Is a Certified Medical Assistant?

 A certified medical assistant (CMA) has training to assist with basic medical and administrative skills, as well as additional certification that verifies their skills.
-They help the clinical team by performing essential tasks while helping patients feel at ease during their care.
+Though the CMA scope of practice is limited, they help the clinical team by performing essential tasks while helping patients feel at ease during their care.

 Medical assistants can work in a variety of care settings, such as: